 There has been a long-running debate among water industry experts about which water rate structure is the better approach: uniform rates or inclining block rates (there are other less often used options too, like declining block, but let’s set those aside for now).
 A uniform rate is one where the price per unit is constant even as consumption increases, while an inclining block rate is one where the per unit price increases in steps as consumption goes up.

-In the case of residential customers in particular, (I’ll address commercial, industrial, and institutional (CII) customers in a future post), the choice often boils down to balancing equity among users, the importance of conservation to your service area, and the water utility’s organizational preference for simplicity over complexity.
+In the case of residential customers in particular, the choice often boils down to balancing equity among users, the importance of conservation to your service area, and the water utility’s organizational preference for simplicity over complexity.
 When it comes to factors such as implementation, the billing process, financial administration, and customer communications, can your organization tolerate complexity or does it prefer ease?

 Let’s start with a brief overview of both sides of the current debate and how each rate structure addresses the issues of equity, conservation, and organizational tolerance for complexity…